Modzzzzz/ModzBott/README.md

 ##### m/commands
 >This command sends a rather large embed containing all the command aavailable for ModzBott.
 > **To use this command use m/commands**
+##### m/config
+>This command allows you to configure the bot to what you want.
+You can do this by clicking the website link in the embed it sends.
 ##### m/gifmeme
 >This command sends a meme but as a GIF file.
 Even better than a normal meme.
 > **To use this command usem/gifmeme.**